-(6) Operating Lease Commitments
+Note 5.
+Operating Lease Commitments

 The Program leases its office space under an operating lease expiring in September 2018.
-Rent expense totaled \$64,400 for the year ended December 31, 2016.
+Rent expense totaled \$62,656 for the year ended December 31, 2017.
+In January 2018, the lease was extended under terms similar to those under the previous lease.